NSF, NASA Successfully Flight-Test New Balloon Over Antarctica

 News story originally written on January 8, 2009

-The newly tested balloon reached a float altitude of just over 111,000 feet and continues to maintain a nearly constant altitude into its eleventh day of flight.
-The purpose of this flight is to test the durability and functionality of the scientific balloon's unique pumpkin-shaped design and its novel material, a lightweight polyethylene film.
-The new material is a special co-extruded polyethylene film, about the thickness of ordinary plastic food wrap.
+The purpose of this flight was to test the durability and functionality of the scientific balloon's unique pumpkin-shaped design and its new material, a lightweight film about the thickness of ordinary plastic food wrap.

 Now that the test flight is over, the team of scientists will need to make the pumpkin balloon used in the test large enough to lift a one-ton instrument to an altitude of 110,000 feet (33.53 kilometers or 20.83 miles).
 One day the balloon will carry large scientific experiments to the stratosphere for 100 days or more and will play an important role in providing access to the near-space environment for studying science and technology.
 It costs a lot less than a satellite and the scientific instruments flown on it can be retrieved and launched again.